Head Coach Rebecca Upton

 Office Phone: 304-829-7267

-Rebecca Upton is in her tenth season at the helm of the Bethany women's basketball program.
+Rebecca Upton is entering her eleventh season at the helm of the Bethany women's basketball program.

 The Bison enjoyed their best season under Upton in 2011-12.
 In addition to winning 17 games and reaching the PAC Tournament semifinals, Bethany earned a bid to the ECAC Tournament, the program's first postseason appearance since 2004.
 The Bison made it a memorable trip, as they won a last-second thriller in the quarterfinals at #4 Marywood to advance to the semifinals, where they lost to eventual champion Medaille.

-Under Upton's guidance, the Bison have now posted a .500 record or better in four of the last six seasons.
-Bethany registered a 13-13 finish in 2011, which was a six-game improvement for the program from the previous year.
-The Bison's previous top two years under Upton came in 2007-08 and 2008-09, when they won 15 games both seasons.
+Under Upton's guidance, the Bison have now posted a .500 record or better in four of the last seven seasons.
+Before the 2011-12 season, the Bison's previous top two years under Upton came in 2007-08 and 2008-09, when they won 15 games both seasons.
 In '07-'08, she guided Bethany to a 15-11 overall record, including a 10-4 mark and third place finish in the PAC regular season standings.

-Off the floor, BC players have received all-conference recognition 23 times, been voted to ESPN The Magazine Academic All-District II teams three times (Jenny Place-2006, Lisa Mitchell-2008, Kaitlyn McCormick-2009) and two of them have been finalists for the V Foundation Comeback Award (Nicole Vlajkovich-2005, Kaitlyn McCormick-2007).
+Off the floor, BC players have been voted to ESPN The Magazine Academic All-District II teams three times (Jenny Place-2006, Lisa Mitchell-2008, Kaitlyn McCormick-2009) and two of them have been finalists for the V Foundation Comeback Award (Nicole Vlajkovich-2005, Kaitlyn McCormick-2007).

 Upton came to Bethany from Shippensburg (Pa.)
 University, where she was an assistant for one season and helped lead the Lady Raiders to a 19-11 record during the 2003-04 season.